ydubernet/pictures-script/README.md

 # pictures-script
+- Some tools to work with a lot of files
-A usefull script when you have to work with a lot of pictures
+- Some special tools if you work with a lot of Canon RAW pictures